joshbeckman/notes/blog/_posts/2023-01-17-writing-a-better-readwise-to-day-one-import.md

 custom_excerpt: Contributing to open-source on the first public holiday of the year.
 date: '2023-01-17 01:31:46'
 tags:
-- ruby
+- readwise-ruby
-- code
+- note-taking
-- media-log
+- code-snippets
 redirect_from:
 - "/writing-a-better-readwise-to-day-one-import"
 - "/writing-a-better-readwise-to-day-one-import/"